 A variadic template is a template that can have an arbitrary number of template parameters.
-This feature may seem magical to you if you see it the first time.
+This feature may seem magical to you if you see it for the first time.
 So, let me demystify variadic templates.

 Lazy versus Eager Template Instantiation